 The Festival del Vino Mexicano, colloquially known as FEVINO, is a festival celebrating Mexican wine that takes place in Guadalajara each year.
 At this festival, you can sample vintages from over 50 vendors representing wines from different regions throughout Mexico.
 There will also be several food vendors, music, and other entertainment as part of the event!

 You’re exact Mexico packing list will vary depending on where you go and which activities you plan to participate in, but here are a few suggestions that are applicable throughout Mexico.

 - Layers: Some areas in Mexico, particularly those with elevation (such as Mexico City), can be pretty chilly in November.
 Pack some light layers to ensure you don’t suffer.
 I swear by my light puffer jacket, but a merino base layer, or a light pullover are also good options, depending on your preferences.
 For beach areas that tend to be much warmer, a pullover or cardigan will suffice.

 - Scarf: A light scarf or pashmina is a clever way to add a little extra warmth to an outfit.
 Best of all, they go with just about anything.
 An anti-theft scarf is a clever way to stash your valuables when you’re out and about while also staying warm.
 Otherwise, any pashmina will do.
 If you don’t have one, pick one up at a market in Mexico!

-- Anti-theft purse: I cannot overstate how essential an anti-theft purse is in Mexico.
-Even though you’re unlikely to get pickpocked, just knowing you’ve taken precautions against it offers a lot of peace of mind.
-There are all kinds of different anti-theft purses out there so you just have to find one that suits your style.
+- Anti-theft purse: I cannot overstate how handy an anti-theft purse is in Mexico.
+Even though you’re unlikely to get pickpocketed, just knowing you’ve taken precautions against it offers a lot of peace of mind.
+There are all kinds of different anti-theft purses out there, so you just have to find one that suits your style.

 - Sunglasses: Sunnies are essential, there’s no way around it.
 Splurge for a pair with polarized lenses to cut glare, especially if you’re going to be by the water.